Orthopedic Implants and Devices

 Coating Material

-Chitosan coatings can be applied to orthopedic implants, such as screws, plates, or prosthetic joints to combat the formation of bacterial biofilms.
-This can be achieved by modifying the implant surface with Chitosan [Gassman].
-These coatings may enhance the biocompatibility of the implant, reduce wear and friction, and improve osseointegration (the bonding of the implant to the surrounding bone).
+Chitosan coatings can be applied to orthopedic implants—such as screws, plates, or prosthetic joints—to prevent bacterial biofilm formation.
+This is achieved by modifying the implant surface with chitosan [Gassman].
+Such coatings can also enhance implant biocompatibility, reduce wear and friction, and improve osseointegration, promoting stronger bonding with surrounding bone.

 Antibacterial Properties

-The natural antibacterial properties of Chitosan, can also be used to reduce postoperative infection rates.
-This can be achieved by incorporating its molecules or nanofibers in or over implants to exert its antimicrobial actions [Boschetto].
+Chitosan’s natural antibacterial properties can help reduce postoperative infection rates.
+This effect can be achieved by incorporating chitosan molecules or nanofibers into or onto implants, where they exert antimicrobial activity.
+[Boschetto].

 Bone Regeneration